4 Favourites for Batch Cooking Dinners

 Cook once, eat twice.
-This has long been one of the tenets I follow when it comes to feeding my family and following this practice has saved me uncountable amounts of time and money.
+Batch cooking dinners has long been one of the tenets I follow when it comes to meal planning.
+Feeding my family and following this practice has saved me uncountable amounts of time and money.
 It’s especially useful when you’re busy running from activity to activity and don’t have the time to cook a new dinner each night of the week.

 For example, why roast one chicken when it takes the same amount of time and energy to roast two?
 Why make a single batch of Bolognese when it can easily be doubled, tripled and even quadrupled?
 Double duty dinners are a great way to cut down on cooking time, save money at the grocery store, and help to keep your healthy eating goals in check.
 In short, we really can’t afford to not be eating this way.